July 1 , 2014

 Faculty members scheduled for reappointment or tenure review as per the guidelines below must submit an RTP file and must be evaluated on schedule.
 This includes all reviews for reappointment as well as tenure in the sixth probationary year (includes years for which service credit was granted) .

 Reviews for promotion are optional.
-Faculty members who do not wish to be considered for promotion must notify the Office of Faculty Affairs in writing or return the “NON-PROMOTION CONSIDERATION” form to the Associate Vice President for Faculty Affairs by Monday, September 17.
+Faculty members who do not wish to be considered for promotion must notify the Office of Faculty Affairs in writing or return the “Non-Promotion Consideration form to the Associate Vice President for Faculty Affairs by Wednesday, September 17.

 A probationary faculty member is normally considered for tenure during the sixth year probationary year, including any years of for which service credit was granted.
 A probationary faculty member is normally considered for promotion to associate professor at the same time he/she is considered for tenure.
 A tenured faculty member is normally eligible to be considered for promotion during the fifth year in his/her current rank.

 Early tenure is tenure granted before completion of six probationary years.
 Early promotion is promotion in advance of tenure or before completion of the fifth year in rank.
-Standards for early tenure and/or promotion are significantly higher than those standards applied in a normal timeline, as described in Section IV.C of the old (1996) University RTP Policy (PS 96-12) and Section 5.0 of the new (2009) University RTP Policy (PS 09-10).
-Both the old and new University RTP Policy can be found on the Academic Senate website.
+Standards for early tenure and/or promotion are significantly higher than those standards applied in a normal timeline, as described in Section 5.0 of the University RTP Policy (PS 09-10).

 The following apply to candidates seeking early tenure and/or early promotion: